bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ### Task 1 - Set Up Project and Tests

-1. Fork repo and add TL as collaborator on Github
-2. Clone _your_ fork (not Lambda's repo by mistake!)
+1.[X] Fork repo and add TL as collaborator on Github 2.[X] Clone _your_ fork (not Lambda's repo by mistake!)
-3. `cd` into your newly cloned repository
+3.[X] `cd` into your newly cloned repository
-4. Create a new branch by typing `git checkout -b <firstName-lastName>`
-5. Work on your branch, push commits and create PR as usual
+4.[x]
+Create a new branch by typing `git checkout -b <firstName-lastName>` 5.[x]
+Work on your branch, push commits and create PR as usual

 ### Task 2a - MVP code

-Find the file `index.js` and complete the tasks.
+[X] Find the file `index.js` and complete the tasks.

 ### Task 2b - Written questions

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1.[X] In your own words, define closure (1-2 sentences).

-A closure is a function and its lexical environment that has everything it needs to run properly.
-It is full sel contained.
+closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+Closure gives you access to an outer function's scope from an inner function.

-2. Study the following code, then answer the questions below.
+2.[X] Study the following code, then answer the questions below.

 ```js
 function personalDice(name){